Kalashnikov – now a producer of e-bikes?

 Yes, you read that correctly.
 The Kalashnikov Group, the manufacturer of one of the worlds most famous automatic rifles, is now producing electric motorcycles.

-During the international military technical forum “Army-2017” the company presented an electrical motorcycle for the special services.
+During the international military technical forum “Army-2017” the company presented an electric motorcycle for the special services.

 With a maximum speed limited to 80 km/h, the power reserve on one charge measures up to 100 km.
 And the bike – named IZH – has already passed the initial tests, the Kalashnikov Group states in a press release.